 3. Vinegar Weed Killer

 Vinegar is very popular not only in food-making but also in a variety of other applications – most famously, stain cleaning.
 Aside from that, vinegar is an effective tool for pet-safe and quick weed removal.

 Vinegar works by drawing moisture out of plant material.
 Needless to say, this can have devastating effects on weeds.
 However, like salt, vinegar is not selective and will harm any other plant life as well.

 Unlike regular herbicides, vinegar doesn’t usually travel all the way to the root of the plant, requiring several applications to take effect.

-Besides, keep in mind that in some cases, apple cider or white vinegar may be ineffective.
+Besides, keep in mind that in some cases, apple cider vinegar or white vinegar may be ineffective.
 This is due to the low concentration of vinegar in the product – usually about 5%.
 Some weeds may need much more – like 20 or 30%.
-There actually is a vinegar type called horticultural vinegar with high vinegar concentration, but it’s pricey.

 With this in mind, you should at least give vinegar a try, but keep at the back of your head that it may not work for tough weeds.